 Whilst the majority of hampers have been donated by individuals, families or community groups from within King’s Church London, many local educational institutions and businesses have also been involved in providing hampers.
 The hampers are distributed through partner organisations, such as Social Services and local charities, who deliver them to individuals and families for whom life is hard.

-Big Red Boxes are available from mid-November to mid-December from the three King's Church London sites in Catford, Downham and Lee.
+Big Red Boxes are available from mid-November to mid-December from the four King's Church London sites in Catford, Downham, Lee and Beckenham.

 Details of how to donate are on the BIG RED BOX website (from October to December).